CrossFit: CrossFit Games

+During the 2024 Crossfit games, athlete Lazar Dukic died in the run swim event in Ft.
+Worth Texas.
+After suspension for the day, the games continued on Friday after a tribute to Lazar.
+Some athletes chose not to compete after his death, including both champions from 2023.
+The Quarterfinals were removed in 2025, and only 30 men, 30 women and 20 teams can qualify for the Games.

 Certifications

 There are four levels of CrossFit coach certification.
-To open a CrossFit affiliated gym, it only requires a coach to be certified to level one.
+To open a CrossFit affiliated gym, it originally only required a coach to be certified to level one.
+In late 2023, the requirement for owners of affiliated gym was raised to level two.

 Level One (CF-L1) is the introduction level, where participants attend a group weekend class, talk about the basic methodology and fundamentals of CrossFit, and learn how to conduct their classes.
 They go over techniques and how to adjust them for those who cannot perform them.
 After completing the Level One training course, one should be confident in conducting a class, scale workouts accordingly for athletes, and hold CrossFit to its standards.

 In the second level, training goes deeper into the mechanics of the movements and how to be leaders and communicate with other students.
 In the Level Two course, participants learn about athletic capacity and are evaluated as a trainer in groups.

 To earn the Level Three certificate, a coach one must complete 1,500 hours of active fitness coaching and become CPR certified.
 To maintain the certification, Level 3 coaches must obtain 50 continuing education units every three years.
 To earn the Level Four certificate, the highest level currently recognized by CrossFit, Inc., the coach must record several years as a Level Three and pass a test.